-Anna Merriman, RSA board member since 2013, was born and raised on a cattle operation in South Phillips County.
+Anna Merriman, RSA board member since 2013, and Secretary, was born and raised on a cattle operation in South Phillips County.
 She attended Northwest College in Powell, WY and finished her business degree at MSU-Billings in 2005.
 She married Cliff Merriman in 2008 and they have two children; Courtney (6 yrs) and Beau (4 yrs).
 In 2012, they purchased an organic grain farm in South Phillips County not far from where she grew up and moved back to Malta.
 They are both active in the community and continually working towards expanding their operation as well as looking at ways to help other beginning farmers and ranchers.

 Dale is a third generation rancher who lives on the family ranch in the Missouri River breaks.
 Dale received a bachelors and master’s degrees in Animal Science from Montana State University.
 He worked for the Montana Beef Performance Association while completing his MS degree as executive secretary.
 Dale and his wife, Janet, were the recipients of the Clarence Burch award in 2008 and the ranch received the National Cattlemen’s Beef Association regional environmental stewardship award that same year.
 Dale and Janet are founding members of the Ranchers Stewardship Alliance and the Matador Grassbank.

 Leo Barthelmess is President of Ranchers Stewardship Alliance.
 He is a past Director of the MT Stockgrowers Association, served as a president for the Highline wool pool, past president of the Phillips County Livestock Association, and serves as a Trustee for the state chapter of The Nature Conservancy.
 The third generation family ranch is a cow/calf operation that also produces sheep, hay and grass seed.
 The ranch has also been recognized as the region 5 recipient of the NCBA environmental stewardship award program in 2005.